nagasharan/ToDoAppGO/README.md

 # ToDoAppGO
-Learning the Golang by creating a simple ToDoApp
+Brushing up the Golang fundamentals by creating a simple ToDoApp for my interview preparation.